 - Encouraging experimentation with different variables (see list above).

-In short, let the hitter can utilize their body’s instinctive intelligence.
-They will refine the combination of movements which work best for them.
-The cool part is, this refining happens sub-consciously thereby increasing retention.
+Let the hitter can utilize their body’s instinctive intelligence.
+They will refine the combination of movements that work best for them.
+The cool part is, this refining happens sub-consciously, increasing long-term retention.

 Example – Training Hitting Scientifically

 Training hitting scientifically often entails a mixture of internal focus, targeting (external result focus), and self-organizing movements.
 Here is an example of how to use this mixture of attention focuses to best train a hitting skill.